maria-korosteleva/GarmentCode/docs/Running_data_generation.md

 * Customize simulation config (see below for details).

 ## Sewing pattern sampling
 `pattern_sampler.py` script generates 2D pattern samples from GarmentCode parametric garment programs and a body shape dataset.
 The tool will produce design samples each fitted to a neutral body shape and a random shape sample.
-By default, it looks for
+By default,
 * It looks for `5000_body_shapes_and_measures` folder in system['bodies_default_path'] for the body samples.
 * It uses [assets/design_params/default.yaml](../assets/design_params/default.yaml) as a source of design parameter set, ranges and associated probabilites.